Aaaririri/URI-Online-Judge-Exercises/README.md

 # URI-Online-Judge-Exercises
-URI Online Judge exercises solved using Python.
+URI Online Judge exercises solved using Python and Java.